-We currently have four qualified Prosthetic and Orthotic Technicians (Maliwase, Peter, and Mwayi all of whose training to diploma level was sponsored by 500 miles) and five Prosthetic and Orthotic Assistants (Dominic, Mike, Mona, Charles and Yohane) – and our receptionist, Maggie, who will welcome you on arrival.
+We currently have three additional qualified Prosthetic and Orthotic Technicians (Maliwase, Peter, and Mwayi all of whose training to diploma level was sponsored by 500 miles) and five Prosthetic and Orthotic Assistants (Dominic, Mike, Mona, Charles and Yohane) – and our receptionist, Maggie, who will welcome you on arrival.

 We are in the process of installing the quality management system (QMS) created for us by internationally recognised prosthetist/orthotist, Sandra Sexton.
 The initiative is largely funded by Johnson & Johnson.
 The creation and implementation of a QMS is crucial for the sustainability of a high-quality service for our patients for the long term.

 Since 500 miles at KCH opened to patients in March 2009, we have carried out over 14,200 patient fittings for a register of over 9,125 people.
 Our usual production rate is over 120 devices each month.
 Over half of our patients are returning patients.